daau/terrainjs/README.md

 setBackground('#1d95f2');
 ```

-And, following code will generate a green terrain curve, starting from (x:0 y:500) and ending at (x:w, y:600) where w is the width of the browser.
+And, the following code will generate a green terrain curve, starting from (x:0 y:500) and ending at (x:w, y:600) where w is the width of the browser.
 ```javascript
 draw(
     new Point(0, 500),